International Baccalaureate® Diploma Programme (IBDP)

 What is the IB Diploma Programme?

 The programme consists of a balanced curriculum of six subject groups, including two languages, mathematics, social studies, sciences, and the arts.
 The IB Diploma Programme offers a breadth of study through the range of subjects and the unifying nature of the Theory of Knowledge program.
 The programme also provides a depth of study, particularly with the three higher level courses and the Extended Essay.

 Students are required to undertake independent research, reflection, and writing at a pre-university level.
 They will learn how to question assumptions related to acquired knowledge and understanding.
 They will also be expected to engage in service activities, creative pursuits, and physical activity outside of the classroom as part of the CAS programme.

 Join a tour at ASHK - we are proud to be an IB international school.
-Talk to our IB Diploma Programme Coordinator, Mr. Anthony Brewer, or our Admissions Team, to learn more about the advantages of IBDP in preparing for university admissions.
+Talk to our Secondary Principal / IB Diploma Programme Coordinator, Amanda Shepherd, or our Admissions Team, to learn more about the advantages of IBDP in preparing for university admissions.